Consulting with a Non-Family Law Attorney About Family Law Related Issues

 - The completion of a buy-sell agreement and transfer of a share of a business to an existing employee, or other third party;

-- The cancellation of a life insurance policy, and the like.
+- Cancellation of a life insurance policy; and

 Date of Separation in Divorce

+The date of separation is “the date on which there is a complete and final breakdown of the marriage.”
 The date of separation is a frequently misunderstood concept.
-This issue can be the subject of a multi-day bifurcated separate trial.
-An understanding of the law and the significance can avoid litigation and unexpected consequences.
-The date of separation is defined as "the date there is a complete and final breakdown of the marriage."
+This issue can be the subject of a multi-day bifurcated separate divorce trial.
+All Orange County divorce lawyers would agree that an understanding of the law as it relates to separation and its significance can avoid expensive litigation and unexpected consequences.

 A separation does not necessarily occur when a spouse moves into a separate bedroom or moves out of the family residence.
-It is a date when one spouse clearly communicates that the relationship is irrevocably over and subsequently, conducts his/her life consistently as a non-married person.
+It is a date when one spouse clearly communicates that the relationship is irrevocably over and subsequently, conducts his or her life consistent with being a non-married person.
 One spouse must have a subjective intent to end the marriage and there must be objective evidence of conduct furthering that intent.
+In other words, one spouse must have the intent to get a divorce or permanently separate, take action consistent with the intent and clearly communicate the intent to the other party.

 The date of separation may be important relative to the following issues and many more: